gbera23-dev/PROJECTS/C/CRC/README.md

 the variable contents with endline onto the terminal.
 Made minor changes and modifications.

 9) commit 29/12/2025: Added two new methods to Mr_Compilator that take care of scopes({; and };).
 Changed the name of the good sir from assembler to compilator, as it is its real role.
 Made few bug removals and improvements.

+10) commit 30/12/2025: Added a new module that filters tokens, before Mr_Compilator handles it.
+Added a way to compile complex expressions via using posfix and dual - stack approach.